I participated in three forums this week: Green Cambridge, A Better Cambridge, and Black Lives Matter in Cambridge.

 The Barrett Petition is the type of work our city councillors/working groups, and city staff, should be doing already, in overdrive.
 Capturing usability, value (financial and spatial), and general opportunity in our as-built environment and through appropriate infill, is plain and obvious.

 Then we get into the managed stuff.
-We need Affordable Housing (as opposed to affordable housing, see what I did there?), because there is indeed instance of crisis, because there is a worthy social goal of lifting people out of poverty and other circumstances that require stable housing, and because we indeed want diversity and the market isn’t perfect enough to meaningfully deliver it in an integrated way.
+We need Affordable Housing (as opposed to affordable housing), because there is indeed instance of crisis, because there is a worthy social goal of lifting people out of poverty and other circumstances that require stable housing, and because we indeed want diversity and the market isn’t perfect enough to meaningfully deliver it in an integrated way.

 Inclusionary percentages should be better reflective of context and density.
 They should be cognizant and have a great interplay with, again, unit sizes.
 We still build too big in a lot of ways, and have a late-century suburban attitude at what a “family” is and needs space-wise in order to live.